lish-khn/titanicEDA/README.md

 ## Contributing

 Feel free to fork this repository, create a branch, and submit a pull request with any improvements or suggestions.
 Contributions are always welcome!

-Make sure to replace "yourusername" in the clone URL with your actual GitHub username.
-Would you like to make any adjustments or add further sections?